 - Does not damage hair strands.

-- A must try for sporting cool, funky looks in special events.
+- A must-try for sporting cool, funky looks in special events.

 Cons:

-- May turn the hair fibers fragile.
+- This may make the hair fibers fragile.

-- A messy procedure to try out.
+- It’s a messy procedure to try out.